EEN421/EEN421.github.io/_posts/2024-01-24-Sentinel-Integrated-RPi-Soil-Sensor.md

 <br/><br/>

 # In this Post We Will:
+- &#128073; Review Hardward and Pre-Requisites
-- &#128073;Built a Raspberry Pi based Soil Sensor
+- &#128073; Perform a "Headless" Raspberry Pi Setup
+- &#128073; Configure an I2C Capacitive STEMMA Soil Sensor
-- &#128073;Configure an OLED Display to Output Results in Real Time
+- &#128073; Configure an OLED Display to Output Sensor Readings in Real Time
+- &#128073; Test and Confirm Hardware
+- &#128073; Create a Log Analytics Workspace
-- &#128073;Onboard Sensor to Sentinel
+- &#128073; Send Sensor Data to Microsoft Sentinel
-- &#128073;Be Cool like Fonzie 😎
+- &#128073; Automate/Configure Start on Boot
+- &#128073; Accomplish something AWESOME today!

 <br/><br/>